Are You Claiming To Be Billion-Dollar Soap Brand?

 In my main sector, down the years I too have heard both suppliers and potential users reference players such as Microsoft, SAP and Salesforce.

 When I've been asked if I'm the next so-and-so 'appreneur du jour', I've emphatically exclaimed that I am most definitely not.
 My focus being on one specific, sadly under-served element.
-On which my development is laser-focused.
+On which my development pursues a needle-like focus.

 It's a bit like when you hear startups talk of 'getting one-percent of China'.
 It's a fallacy.
 A false god.
 An overwhelmingly rapid route to failure.